bsc-pm/nanos6/docs/devices/Devices.md

 # Supported Devices

-Currently supported devices in Nanos6:
+Currently, the supported devices in Nanos6 are:

 1. [CUDA](CUDA.md)
 1. [OpenACC](OpenACC.md)